 For checking the accessibility of a web site:

 WordPress.
 Several people commented that WordPress has built in a number of the standards for accessibility so that posts are automatically accessible to the visually impaired.
 However, when posting in WordPress, it is important to follow certain guidelines which are given below under ‘Tips’.
 (I know a number of institutions, such as UBC, that are using WordPress as an online learning environment instead of an LMS for some courses.)

 Blackboard Inc. announced on August 12 that the National Federation of the Blind (NFB) awarded Blackboard Learn(TM) its Nonvisual Accessibility Gold Certification, stating that the company’s software was the most accessible education application that the NFB had tested and making it the first and only learning management system to achieve certification.
 (I would be interested in any reader’s experience of Blackboard Learn’s accessibility for the visually impaired).

 Moodle The U.K. Open University’s working group on accessibility has drafted specifications for the improvement of the accessibility of the Moodle course management system for version 1.7.
-There is also an online forum to discuss these specifications.
 Again, I would be interested in hearing from any reader willing to post their experiences of applying or using these specifications.